Inside Story

 Most of all, though, the public has taken against Keir Starmer.
 He is now on some measures the most unpopular prime minister since such records began, with a public approval rating between minus 50 and minus 57 per cent.
 Even more significant is the personal vitriol meted out on the doorstep: for reasons no one can quite explain, Starmer is viscerally loathed by very large proportions of the public.

 It’s this personal animus heard by Labour MPs in their constituencies that has led many of them to move against him.
-By last night eighty-seven MPs had called publicly for him to stand down, four junior ministers had resigned from the government, and several cabinet members had apparently told him privately that he could not carry on.
-The media have been delightedly reporting on the content of Labour MPs’ WhatsApp groups and the plotting of potential leadership challengers.
+By Tuesday this week eighty-seven MPs had called publicly for him to stand down, four junior ministers had resigned from the government, and several cabinet members had apparently told him privately that he could not carry on.
+The media were delightedly reporting on the content of Labour MPs’ WhatsApp groups and the plotting of potential leadership challengers.

 Two paths are available for the party to remove Starmer.
 One is for more ministers to resign from his government, making his position untenable.
 That is how Boris Johnson was persuaded to leave office in 2022.
 You can’t be PM if no one will serve under you.
 If that happens, Starmer could say he will resign in September, say, and initiate a party leadership election to identify a successor by then.

-In that role — including huge re-election victories in 2021 and 2024 — he has been a vociferous champion for devolved government and especially for the interests of the North of England.
+In that role he has been a vociferous champion of devolved government and especially for the interests of the North of England.
 Manchester has enjoyed an investment boom, and Burnham’s policies of integrated public transport and social housing have been widely admired.
+He has been re-elected twice, the last time, in 2024, with a remarkable two-thirds of the popular vote.